pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 anchorid: create-custom-upstream
 ---

-Pantheon Custom Upstreams are a self-serve feature available to anyone with access to the [Organization](/organizations) Dashboard of an eligible plan.
-Once an Organization Administrator creates a Custom Upstream, members of the organization will be able to create new sites from a set common codebase.
-For an overview of this feature, see [Introduction to Custom Upstreams](/guides/custom-upstream).
-In order to use a specific Custom Upstream on multiple Organizations, the upstream must be created within each Organization’s Dashboard.
+Pantheon Custom Upstreams are a self-serve feature available to anyone with access to the [Organization](/organizations) Dashboard with an eligible plan.
+Organization members will be able to create new sites from a set common codebase after an Organization Administrator creates a Custom Upstream.
+The Custom Upstream must be created within each Organization’s Dashboard if you want to use a specific Custom Upstream for multiple Organizations.

 <Alert title="Note" type="info">

-Be aware that support for Custom Upstreams is limited to verification that the externally hosted upstream repository is connected properly to the platform.
+Be aware that support for Custom Upstreams is limited to verification that the externally hosted upstream repository is connected to the platform correctly.
 For details, see [Get Support](/guides/support/#custom-upstreams).

 </Alert>